cschwan/hep-mc/README.rst

-- **Parallelization**: For each integrator a function prefixed with ``mpi_`` is available which uses the `Message Passing Interface (MPI) <http://www.mpi-forum.org/>`_ to run the integration in parallel (locally or on a cluster).
-The parallel integration is designed so that the functions return the numerically same result as their non-parallel counterpart.
+- **Parallelization**: For each integrator a function prefixed with ``mpi_`` is available which uses the `Message Passing Interface (MPI) <http://www.mpi-forum.org/>`_ to run the integration in parallel.
+The parallel integration is designed such that the functions return the numerically same result as their non-parallel counterpart.
 This means that the result is independent from the number of processors and only dependent on the seed of the random number generator.
-- **Distributions**: Arbitrarily many differential distributions can be generated during the integration.
+- **Distributions**: Arbitrarily many differential distributions can be generated during the integration (see below).
 - **Intermediate results**: Callback functions can be used to print intermediate results as soon as they are available.
-After the integration is finished each intermediate result can be extracted separately if the automatically weighted average does not suit the user.
+After the integration is finished each intermediate result can be extracted separately if the weighted average that automatically calculated does not suit the user.
-- **Checkpointing system**: Checkpoints allow the state of integrators to be saved, allowing to stop and restart integrations.
-This is especially useful if the integration is running for several days and if resources are limited: On computing clusters the CPU-time is usually restricted so that jobs are killed if they running too long.
-In this case, by saving checkpoints to disk, one can recover partial results and restart the integration from the last checkpoint.
+- **Checkpointing system**: A checkpoint allows to convert the state of an integrator into a textual format, which can, for example, be written into a file.
+The checkpoint contains the complete information neccessary to restart an integration seemlessly: The result of the restarted integration do not depend where the checkpoint was created, only on the integration parameters (iterations, calls, seed).
+This is useful, for example, when an integration takes very long and one has to work around resource limitations of a computer cluster.
+In this case one can leverage the maximum run time of the cluster and save a checkpoint, restart from the checkpoint and run again for the maximum run time, and so on and so forth, until the integration yields satisfactory results.
 - **Random numbers**: Random numbers are generated using the C++ standard library `random
   <http://en.cppreference.com/w/cpp/numeric/random>`_.
 This library offers many random number
   generators from which the user can choose.
 If no random number generator is explicitly requested a